 What can Europe learn from other parts of the world about governing religious diversity?
 What insights can research yield to help prevent religious radicalisation?
-Our team of researchers in Europe, North Africa, the Middle East, South Asia, Southeast Asia and the Asia Pacific region are exploring these essential questions and much more.
+Our team of researchers in Europe, North Africa, the Middle East, South Asia, Southeast Asia and the Asia Pacific region spent four years exploring these essential questions and much more.

-Our ten-partner consortium is looking at how religious diversity is governed in a broad range of cultures, comparing relevant norms, laws and practices.
-Within this process we are also considering the relative success of various regimes in integrating minorities and migrants.
-The aim is to deepen our understanding of religious diversity governance, emphasising insights for countering radicalisation trends.
+Our ten-partner consortium looked at how religious diversity is governed in a broad range of cultures, comparing relevant norms, laws and practices.
+Within this process we also considered the relative success of various regimes in integrating minorities and migrants.
+The aim was to deepen our understanding of religious diversity governance, emphasising insights for countering radicalisation trends.

-In addition to comparing current models of religious diversity governance, GREASE is analysing historical influences affecting them.
-Specifically, the project is looking at how norms and practices for governing religious diversity have been transferred between Europe and the regions mentioned above.
-Particular attention is being paid to the legacy of colonialism.
+In addition to comparing current models of religious diversity governance, GREASE analysed historical influences affecting them.
+Specifically, the project looked at how norms and practices for governing religious diversity have been transferred between Europe and the regions mentioned above.
+Particular attention was being paid to the legacy of colonialism.

-With respect to Europe, GREASE is attempting to unravel the paradox of religious radicalization in light of growing secularization.
-The project considers the claim that migrant integration in Europe has failed because second generation youth have become marginalised and radicalised, with some turning to jihadist terrorism networks.
-We are also examining secularisation and radicalisation in light of wider societal transformations such as increased connectivity, mobility and inter-dependence as well as widening inequalities and the re-emergence of nationalism.
+With respect to Europe, GREASE attempted to unravel the paradox of religious radicalization in light of growing secularization.
+The project considered the claim that migrant integration in Europe has failed because second generation youth have become marginalised and radicalised, with some turning to jihadist terrorism networks.
+We also examined secularisation and radicalisation in light of wider societal transformations such as increased connectivity, mobility and inter-dependence as well as widening inequalities and the re-emergence of nationalism.

 As Europe struggles to cope with the challenges of religious diversity and radicalisation, it may be useful to look at how other regions deal with these issues.
-In doing so the GREASE project hopes to deliver innovative academic thinking on secularisation and radicalisation and offer insights for governance of religious diversity, with a special focus on preventing radicalisation.
+In doing so the GREASE project delivered innovative academic thinking on secularisation and radicalisation and offered insights for governance of religious diversity, with a special focus on preventing radicalisation.

-The project, which has a budget of 2.2 million euros, is being coordinated by Professor Anna Triandafyllidou from The European University Institute (EUI) in Italy.
-Other consortium members include Professor Tariq Modood from The University of Bristol (UK); Dr. H. A. Hellyer from the Royal United Services Institute (RUSI) (UK); Dr. Mila Mancheva from The Centre for the Study of Democracy (Bulgaria); Dr. Egdunas Racius from Vytautas Magnus University (Lithuania); Mr. Terry Martin from the research communications agency SPIA (Germany); Professor Mehdi Lahlou from Mohammed V University of Rabat (Morocco); Professor Haldun Gulalp of The Turkish Economic and Social Studies Foundation (Turkey); Professor Pradana Boy of Universitas Muhammadiyah Malang (Indonesia); Professor Zawawi Ibrahim of The Strategic Information and Research Development Centre (Malaysia); Professor Gurpreet Mahajan of Jawaharlal Nehru University (India), currently an EUI fellow; and Professor Michele Grossman of Deakin University (Melbourne, Australia).
-GREASE is scheduled for completion in 2022.
+The project, which has a budget of 2.2 million euros, was coordinated by Professor Anna Triandafyllidou and Dr. Tina Magazzini from The European University Institute (EUI) in Italy.
+Other consortium members included Professor Tariq Modood from The University of Bristol (UK); Dr. H. A. Hellyer from the Royal United Services Institute (RUSI) (UK); Dr. Lily Yakova from The Centre for the Study of Democracy (Bulgaria); Dr. Egdunas Racius from Vytautas Magnus University (Lithuania); Mr. Terry Martin from the research communications agency SPIA (Germany); Professor Mehdi Lahlou from Mohammed V University of Rabat (Morocco); Professor Haldun Gulalp of The Turkish Economic and Social Studies Foundation (Turkey); Professor Pradana Boy of Universitas Muhammadiyah Malang (Indonesia); Professor Zawawi Ibrahim of The Strategic Information and Research Development Centre (Malaysia); Professor Gurpreet Mahajan of Jawaharlal Nehru University (India), who was an EUI fellow; and Professor Michele Grossman of Deakin University (Melbourne, Australia).
+The GREASE project completed its work in September 2022.